 At times, problems in a relationship can lead to stress and disruption in your life.
 Couples counseling is an option when at least one partner is a full-time student.
 Married, unmarried and LGBT couples are welcome.

 Psychiatric services are available to those who may benefit from medication in addition to counseling.
-An assessment is done by a counselor before you meet with the consulting psychiatrist.
+An assessment is done by a counselor before you meet with a provider via Mantra Health.
+Mantra Health offers telepsychiatry to full-time, enrolled Penn State Behrend students at no cost.

 Sometimes crisis situations arise that require immediate intervention (e.g. sexual assault, suicidal feelings, or death of a loved one).
 Please alert the receptionist of your crisis situation so that you can be seen promptly.